aimms/documentation/webui/table-widget.rst

       .. image:: images/TableFilters_DeletedFilter.png
         :align: center

 #.
-If you do not want to delete the rule and just want to disable it, click on the enable/diable rule switch |disable-rule|, and click either action button.
+If you do not want to delete the rule and just want to disable it, click on the enable/disable rule switch |disable-rule|, and click either action button.

     .. image:: images/TableFilters_DisabledFilter.png
         :align: center

-    When a rule is diabled it will remain in the filter dialog but will not be applied.
-The diable rule option is useful when the applied filters result is an empty table.
+    When a rule is disabled it will remain in the filter dialog but will not be applied.
+The disable rule option is useful when the applied filters result is an empty table.
 You can disable certain rules and check the results.

 #.
 In either case, deleting or disabling a rule, the data will be filtered only on enabled rules.
 In our example, the rule on the row header cell "London" is applicable.
 The indication for the deleted or disabled rule will also be removed.

     .. image:: images/TableFilters_DisabledFilterResult.png
         :align: center

 #.
 To clear all filter rules, click "Clear All Filters".
-This will clear all enabled and diabled rules and close the dialog, resulting in the original data on the table.
+This will clear all enabled and disabled rules and close the dialog, resulting in the original data on the table.

 Operators
 ^^^^^^^^^

-The operators provided are specific to the numeric and string data.
+The operators provided are specific to numeric and string/element valued data.
 The below tables explains each of the operators.

 +------------------------------+-------------------------------------------------------------------------------------------+
 | Numeric Operators            | Result                                                                                    |